quicwg/multipath/draft-ietf-quic-multipath.md

 The PATH_AVAILABLE and PATH_BACKUP frames share a common, per-path sequence number space to detect and ignore outdated information, as further described in {{path-backup-available-frame}}.
-This is needed as they might arrives in different orders, e.g if sent via different paths.
+This is needed as they might arrive out-of-order, e.g., if sent using different paths.

 ## Path Close {#path-close}

-At any time in the connection, each endpoint can decide to abandon a paths, for example following changes in local connectivity or local preferences.
+At any time in the connection, each endpoint can decide to abandon a path, for example following changes in local connectivity or local preferences.
 An endpoint that wants to abandon a path MUST explicitly close the path by sending a PATH_ABANDON frame (see {{path-abandon-frame}}).